OlafenwaMoses/ImageAIDocumentation/prediction/index.rst

 * **.loadModel()** , This function loads the model from the path you specified in the function call above into your image prediction instance.
 Find example code below ::

     prediction.loadModel()

- -- *parameter* **prediction_speed** (optional) : This parameter allows you to reduce the time it takes to predict in an image by up to 80% which leads to slight reduction in accuracy.
-This parameter accepts string values.
-The available values are "normal", "fast", "faster" and "fastest".
-The default values is "normal"

 * **.classifyImage()** , This is the function that performs actual classification of an image.
 It can be called many times on many images once the model as been loaded into your prediction instance.
 Find example code,parameters of the function and returned values below ::